 We’re currently renovating the space and getting ready to transfer the reins to a new group – so we’re excited about that.

 Using the theory of intersectionality (the idea that various and discrete forms of oppression are interrelated) as a starting point we will spend the next four months working in partnership with guest editors to examine privilege (both in and through art) from feminist, class, geographic, queer and black perspectives.

-APRIL: This month we have partnered with The Artist as Debtor/artanddebt.org to consider class privilege (particularly in terms of debt) as it relates to artists and society at large.
+MAY: This month we have partnered with ARTS.BLACK to consider racial privilege as it relates to artists and society at large.

 Art criticism as LARPing: 'fan fiction/extensions of the work as critique' from Imagining Alternative Art Criticism